LiasCode/pranx/examples/playground/src/components/docs.md

 The next of preact.

-A light-weight, Next.js-like framework with Preact, Hono, and esbuild for static site generation and hydration.
+A light-weight, Next.js-like framework with Preact, Hono, esbuild and swc for static site generation, server side rendering and hydration.

 ### Features